-Spring is here and golf season is at full swing, that is if you have the flexibility for it.
+Spring hit into and golf season is at full swing, that is if you have the flexibility for it.
 Every year golfers new and experienced hope to improve their handicap.
 Some follow a practice makes perfect approach, others can spend money on upgrading their irons and drivers.
 But what about a personal upgrade this year?
-A golf swing is only as efficient as the body that drives it.
+A golf swing on custom golf balls is only as efficient as the body that drives it.
 If you haven’t been golfing all winter in Palm Springs there are probably a few things rusty with your swing, including your flexibility and strength specific to golf.
 It’s a use it or lose it world out there and the same goes for physical fitness and flexibility.

 A successful golf swing revolves around a simple concept known as a kinetic chain, which is described as a series of overlapping segments linked together in a way that allows movement of one segment to affect the movement of another.
 Essentially one segment of the chain can either transfer its energy to the next segment or it can’t.
 It all depends on how well each segment can move through its range of motion that determines how well it transfers that energy.